pelkeycj/micro/README.md

             explore users that they don't follow and posts from those people.
 The explore page displays items in random order.
 Users can see their followers/following by viewing their profile page and then clicking on the number of followers/following that they have.

+Note: The explore page currently shows all users in system and all posts in system.
+        The filtering needs to be fixed to allow only strangers to show up.